jabrown5/political-affiliation-using-twitter-116th-congress/README.md

 Once the final model had been determined, analysis of these clusters was undertaken.
 The final model had two clusters: Cluster 0 with 278 rows or documents and the slightly smaller Cluster 1 with 243 rows.

-Also, the most frequently occuring words are below and include 'today', 'work', 'need', 'Trump', and 'help' for the complete corpus.
+Also, the most frequently occurring words are below and include 'today', 'work', 'need', 'Trump', and 'help' for the complete corpus.
 When examining clusters, however, the top words differ with Cluster 1's top five words being 'today', 'work', 'thank', help', and 'need'.
 Cluster 0's top five did not differ from the overall corpus.

 ![](./assets/img4.png)